yhagio/tutorialedge.net/content/golang/golang-mysql-tutorial.md

 In this example we retrieved 2 columns from the tags database and then used .Scan to populate our tag object.

-> Note that if you retrieve 3 fields from the database and Scan only has 2 parameters, it will fail.
+> **Note -** If you retrieve 3 fields from the database and Scan only has 2 parameters, it will fail.
 They need to match up exactly.

 # Querying a Single Row